Graduate Student Tuition and Financial Aid

 Most graduate students are working professionals who take courses part-time.
 The DNP degree requires completion of a total of 30 credits.
 Typically, a part-time student completes their DNP in 2-3 years.

-Based on these assumptions, the estimated total tuition cost of your Edgewood College DNP degree would be approximately $25,600.
+Based on the current rate of tuition, the estimated total tuition cost of your Edgewood College DNP degree would be approximately $26,010.

 Graduate students are eligible for financial aid in the form of Federal Stafford Loans.
 You are eligible for these low interest loans (currently 6.8%) if you enroll in a minimum of 4 credits per semester.
 Loans are limited to a total of $20,500 per year.